 My name is Shirley Hollyoake and I live in nearby Byfield.
 I am married with two grown up children and two grandchildren.
 Until a few years ago I was a Reception Class teacher for 25 years in a large multi cultural primary school.
 When I retired I was the Foundation Stage Coordinator and still have a particular interest in Early Years education.

-Zoe Turner (Pupil Premium)
+Zoe Turner (Safeguarding and Pupil Premium)

-Rachel Hemelryk (Health and Safety)
+Rachel Hemelryk (Assessment and Health and Safety)